 |Prayer or Practice|

 A cult, a religion, a philosophy, a practice, and an exercise regimen.
 It's been called all of the above, and probably less flattering names as well, I observed.
 One man kept shouting it's a cult, it's a cult.
 I spent two minutes trying to explain that Kundalini was a biological process, that I had no religious affiliation.
-My experience had begun with breathing exercises, which proceeded to open up hidden energy centers in my body that I could observe and that I have documented in several books.
+My Kundalini experience had begun with breathing exercises, which then proceeded to open up hidden energy centers in my body that I could observe, an experience I have documented in several books.

-I stated that the experience was completely unexpected and was not the result of any religious practice.
-In fact, I practice no religion nor do I hold any position on God.
+I stated that the experience was not the result of any religious practice.
+In fact, I told them I practiced no religion nor did I hold any position on God.

-However, Kundalini does expand consciousness.
-This effect has nothing to do with religion.
-It is the by-product of the biological energy Kundalini produces and it resulted in my becoming immersed in an Energy Continuum, not unlike the Unified Field physicists speak of.
-This experience has inspired me to learn more and to keep an open mind on the subject of higher consciousness and its possible effect on evolution.
+However, I said Kundalini did trigger many physical, mental, psychic, and other effects in my being, on which I would elaborate if the group was interested.
+I told them the effects had nothing to do with religion.
+They were the by-product of the biological energy Kundalini produces and they resulted in my becoming immersed in an Energy Continuum, not unlike the Unified Field physicists speak of.
+My experience inspired me to learn more about higher consciousness, energy cultivation, and the role of Kundalini on evolution.
+I added that the effects were largely unexpected and showed me that keeping an open mind was paramount if we are interested in the forces behind evolution.

 "Cult, cult," he shouted.

-It's not a religion or a cult.
+It's not a religion or a cult, I said.
 You can't be "converted" to Kundalini, any more than you can be converted to a heart attack or an orgasm; they just happen.
 That's the nature of biological processes; they just happen.
-Some are triggered by external stimuli or practices; others are autonomic.
+Some are triggered by external stimuli or practices, like meditation; others are autonomic or spontaneous.

-Needless to say that was the last meeting I attended.
+Needless to say, the discussion ended there and that was the last meeting I attended.
 What's the point?
-If a person is so closed-minded he confuses biology with religion, there's little room for dialogue.
+If a person is so closed-minded he confuses biology with religion, there's little room for dialog.

 So how do you explain Kundalini?
 How do others react to your explanation?
-Do we learn anything from these types of encounters?
+Do we learn anything from encounters with people whose minds are closed to consciousness and the way this metaphysical actuality is expressed in biological terms, namely by the physical world and the palpable entities that inhabit it?